Arthikha/CTS-Guard/README.md

 ## Project Overview

-Carpal Tunnel Syndrome (CTS) is a common repetitive strain injury caused by prolonged or improper wrist and finger movement, especially during tasks like typing or using digital devices.
+Carpal Tunnel Syndrome (CTS) is a common repetitive strain injury caused by prolonged or improper wrist and finger movement, especially during tasks like typing.

-This project aims to design a wearable system consisting of a **wristband and a ring** to monitor hand and wrist activity patterns for early detection and prevention of CTS.
+This project aims to design a wearable system consisting of a **wristband and a ring** to monitor hand and wrist activity patterns for early detection of CTS.

 The system uses **IMU sensors** on both the wrist and finger to detect: